wessenstam/gts21/cicd/phase5/phase5.rst

 #.
 Return to your **Visual Studio Code (Local)** window in your **USER**\ *##*\ **-WinToolsVM** and open **.drone.yml**.

 #.
-Copy and paste below content over the exiting content in the **.drone.yml** file
+Copy and paste below content over the exiting content in the **.drone.yml** file:

    .. code-block:: yaml
-    :linenos:

     kind: pipeline
     name: default